|Nutrition Facts (per serving)|

-Call it an Omelet (US) or Omelette (truly French and British), the same is true, it is the dish which can make the most competent chefs cry.
+Call it an Omelet (US) or Omelette (truly French and British), the same is true, it is the dish that can make the most competent chefs cry.
 Why?
 Why is a mystery because seriously, it is not that difficult.
 Follow this Classic French Omelet recipe with all its hints and tips to find out why.

-This basic French omelet recipe is the easy version of a cafe classic and by using a few simple tricks, you can master the technique of making a versatile omelette then customize it with your favorite filling for either breakfast, lunch, or dinner.
+This basic French omelet recipe is the easy version of a cafe classic and by using a few simple tricks, you can master the technique of making a versatile omelet then customize it with your favorite filling for either breakfast, lunch, or dinner.

 The classic French filling is a traditional cheese and herb filling, or you can get creative with chopped ham and roasted vegetables, and any number of other combinations for a wholesome meal.

-Cook's note: As the great chef, Julia Child, once noted, read through the entire recipe before making your first omelette.
+Cook's note: As the great chef, Julia Child, once noted, read through the entire recipe before making your first omelet.
 Egg recipes move very quickly and there is no time to consult your recipe once you've begun the process.